Chthonics-Ltd/proj4j-demo/README.md

 # proj4j-demo
-Demonstation code for using Proj4J in the context of AIXM 5
+Demonstration code for using Proj4J in the context of AIXM 5